siawayforward/beautiful-data-science-soup/README.md

 # Projects
-Personal projects to practice skills completed using Python, Java, OR c# Can include
+Personal projects to practice skills completed using Python, Java, OR C# Can include
 - ML exercises
 - Time series analysis